mroderick/guidelines/release-process/README.md

 ## <a name="version-increment">Incrementing Versions</a>

-In x.y.z, only increment the z, until the team has reached a consensus to upgrade y and / or x.
+In x.y.z, increment the y for a new release with additional features.

+Increment the z for bug fixes.

+This numbering follows the conventions outlined [here](http://semver.org/).